-Today, I learned that our next door neighbor died suddenly of a massive heart attack.
+Today, I learned that our next-door neighbor died suddenly of a massive heart attack.
 I’m incredulous and in a state of shock wondering “How could this have happened to him?”
 It made me stop and think about the beloved friends and family I’ve lost over the years.
 I’m thinking that “You don’t know how much you value someone until they’re gone” and that I don’t count my own blessings as often as I should.
 I also wonder “How many others are like me?”

-However, in stark contrast, I have found that this country’s most respected, productive and longest tenured healthcare executives are quite different than most of us.
+However, in stark contrast, I have found that this country’s most respected, productive and longest tenured healthcare executives are quite different from most of us.
 Truly exceptional leaders are different from most others in that they are deliberate in recognizing and rewarding the various contributions that people at all levels of their organizations make.
 They actively leverage some proven, psychological guidelines of positive reinforcement:

 - You get more of what you reward (or “You reap what you sow”)

 - You must reinforce the desired behaviors immediately after they occur.

 In our work and research studies with these extraordinary leaders, we’ve also found that they are genuine and specific in sharing their heartfelt gratitude.
 They naturally connect with others, know that most people often can smell “insincere politicians” a mile away, and that ungrateful, self-serving, narcissistic managers and higher level leaders typically are toxic to everyone around them and to their hospitals.
 That’s what prompted one highly effective CEO to terminate the COO he inherited, who “only had the ability to look up”.